 STOP PRESS!
-Go HERE to read about how to pre-order our great new field guide, ANTS OF SOUTHERN AFRICA, in press and for delivery in March 2017!
+Go HERE to order our great new field guide, ANTS OF SOUTHERN AFRICA, in press and for immediate delivery by airmail or courier ...

 |The Argentine ant – Linepithema humile – is one of the most devastating invasive organisms on Earth.
 It may pose a very serious threat to the health of our fynbos and other ecosystems ... but do we know where they all are?|

 Introduction to ‘Ants of Southern Africa’Ants grabbed me when I was but a spotty teenager.
 Some grabbed me literally with snapping mandibles, and I discovered that they can seldom really hurt you.
 Years later, when my own barefoot kids would start hopping around on the sandy veld paths shouting ‘Biting ants!’, I’d encourage them to stand quite still and tell me, honestly, whether the ants were hurting them.

 ‘No,’ they’d reply, after a moment or two, ‘but they tickle!’